 This Spring, Tiptoe Through the Tulips at Keukenhof in Holland

 One of the world’s most famous spring gardens, Keukenhof, is a garden of over seven million tulips, hyacinths and daffodils, ablaze with pink, red, purple, yellow, lavender and orange from late March to late May.
-By the numbers, it’s the biggest spring attractions in Holland: over one million people visited in 2016, and in recent years an increasing number of these patrons have been Americans.
+By the numbers, it’s the biggest spring attractions in Holland: over one million people visited last year, and in recent years an increasing number of these patrons have been Americans.

 Near Amsterdam, this 17-acre park in the town of Lisse is an unforgettable spot to stroll.
 Bring the family: besides fields of vivid color as far as the eye can see, there’s a windmill, lake, adorable petting zoo of lambs and baby goats, playground and treasure hunts focused on nature.

 An exhibit on “Tulip Mania” explains the fascinating history of the tulip as an object of desire, from 1634-47 in Holland, when tulip fanatics bid insane prices for bulbs (the original stock market bubble), the story of the black tulip (the Dutch tried for centuries to grow it in a grail-like quest, and it became a myth; in 1986, a Dutchman finally succeeded) and famous people the flowers were named after in the Juliana Pavilion.